appsbotta/LangChain/README.md

    pip install -r requirements.txt

 4. **Create a `.env` file in the root of the repository:**

-    Add your API keys to the .env file in the following format:
+    Add your API keys to the .env file
    ```bash
    touch .env